AndrewManHayChiu/google_fit_visualisation/README.md

 Below is the second draft of my visualisation.

-The inner ring is the range of temperature in my home city, Melbourne.
+The inner ring is the range of temperature in my home city, Melbourne, Australia.

 The middle ring is a bar plot of the number of steps I took within each day.